bernhardAxonIvy/doc/source/engine-guide/installation/engine-modes.rst

 In the maintenance mode you can use the :ref:`engine-cockpit` to fix licence or system database configuration problems.

 .. warning::
-    In maintenance mode all functions of the |ivy-engine| expect the :ref:`engine-cockpit` are disabled!
+    In maintenance mode all functions of the |ivy-engine| except the :ref:`engine-cockpit` are disabled!

 The |ivy-engine| starts automatically in maintenance mode if there is a problem with the licence or the system database.